hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

 ### dispatch

-Issue a `dispatch` to call a keybind dispatcher with an arg.
+Issue a `dispatch` to call a keybind dispatcher with an argument.

-An arg has to be present, for dispatchers without parameters it can be anything.
+An argument has to be present, for dispatchers without parameters it can be anything.

 To pass an argument starting with `-` or `--`, such as command line options to `exec` programs, pass `--` as an option.
 This will disable any subsequent parsing of options by _hyprctl_.

 Examples: